 Your spouse might apply to the court for an interim financial order requiring you to pay an appropriate level of maintenance.
 Both of these are likely to increase the overall level of ill feeling - and costs - in reaching a final agreement.

-You will still have the same rights to occupy the home as you had before and can move back in if you choose.
+You will still have the same rights to occupy the home as you had before, and can move back in if you choose.

 There may be practical problems if, for example, your spouse changes the locks.
 While you will be entitled to get back in, it makes sense to ensure that you take anything you may need - such as important documents - with you in the first place.

-There may also be other considerations so it is advisable to take advice before moving out.
+There may also be other considerations, so it is advisable to take advice before moving out.

 If your spouse can make withdrawals from a joint account without your agreement, you run the risk that some or all of the money will be taken.
 You will also be jointly liable for any debts run up on the account.

 If your spouse is the sole owner of the family home, you should apply to the Land Registry to register an interest in the property.
-This will prevent the house being sold without your consent.
+This will prevent the house from being sold without your consent.

 If you remarry without having reached a financial settlement with your former spouse, you may lose the right to make any financial claim against your former spouse.
 He or she will still have the same right to make a financial claim against you as before.